 This is the punishment of some sinners whose sins are not so great; they will be punished in accordance with their sins, then the punishment will be reduced, just as they will be punished in the fire then the punishment will end.

 The punishment may be stopped by du’aa’, charity, seeking forgiveness or the reward of Hajj – this may reach the deceased from some of his relatives or others.

 (al-Rooh, p.
 89)

+The last part of this passage answers the second part of your question.
 We ask Allaah to bestow His mercy upon us.
 May Allaah bless our Prophet Muhammad.